Any developer with an active application can opt-in to access the API.

 - There’s a lot of helpful documentation available, including the reference docs and this migration guide.

-- If you have a suggestion for our new API or documentation, you can open an issue on Github.
+- If you have a suggestion for our new API or documentation, you can create a discussion on Github.

 - Similarly, if you suspect you’ve found a bug, please submit a bug report.